eclipse-tractusx/sig-architecture/.github/ISSUE_TEMPLATE/architecture-feature-request.md

 ---
 name: Architecture Feature Request
-about: Request for an architecture feature for a bussiness case
+about: Request for an architecture feature for a business case
 title: "[Architecture Decision Feature] YOUR_ISSUE_TITLE_HERE"
 labels: 'architecture'